haiicmu/haiicmu.github.io/docs/index.md

 You cannot use late days for quizzes.

+## In-Class Activity
+During this class, we will conduct research on how a novel team-based learning activity influences the understanding of the social aspects of fairness metrics in machine learning.
+This research will involve completing an in-class (during lecture time) activity for a better understanding of the materials taught in the class.
+You will not be asked to do anything above and beyond the normal learning activities and assignments that are part of this course.
+You will be required to complete this in-class activity as part of the designed curriculum.
+However, you will have the choice to opt-out of data collection.
+Participants will not receive any compensation.

 ## Special Accommodations
 If you have a disability and have an accommodation letter from the Disability Resources office, we encourage you to discuss your